 Statute of Limitations

 You have a two-year deadline to file any personal injury claim in the state of Arizona (Revised Statute 12-542), including a truck accident claim.
-This deadline starts from the date you turn 18 if you are underage or the date of a loved one’s death in a wrongful death lawsuit in Peoria.
+This deadline starts from the date you turn 18 if you are underage or the date of a loved one’s death, our Peoria wrongful death lawyers can help you with a claim for the loss of a loved one in an accident.
 If the defendant in your case is the City of Peoria or Maricopa County, you have 180 days to file your official Notice of Intent to Sue and 1 year to file a lawsuit against the government entity.

 Contact a Peoria Truck Accident Lawyer